ApolloSo/test_acme/test_acme_back/README.md

 ## Run the service on Linux system

-Make the service of okr project
+Make the service of test_acme project

 $ nano /etc/systemd/system/test_amce.service